werf/werf/docs/_includes/reference/cli/werf_helm_list.md

             included in the results
   -m, --max=256
             maximum number of releases to fetch
-      --offset=0
+      --no-headers=false
+            don`t print headers when using the default output format --offset=0
             next release index in the list, used to offset from start value -o, --output=table